What Does Baseline Mean in Mental Health?

 Psychological Assessments

-Professional psychological assessments, including standardized questionnaires and diagnostic tools, are used to establish an individual's psychological baseline.
-These assessments provide valuable insights into an individual's emotional and cognitive functioning, aiding in the identification of potential mental health concerns.
+Professional psychological assessments, including standardized questionnaires and diagnostic tools, are used to establish an individual’s psychological baseline.
+Moreover, these assessments provide valuable insights into an individual’s emotional and cognitive functioning, aiding in the identification of potential mental health concerns.

 Self-Reflection